Britain’s favourite TV show is back: and this time there’s a vegan week!

 “You can’t just say: ‘It’s okay for vegan [food].’
 It has to taste good, period.”

 Meanwhile, fellow judge Prue Leith said she was fascinated by the vegan bake-off:

 “You shouldn’t miss that one.
-If you’re a vegan or are thinking of becoming a vegan, or think about it and worry about how it will change your life.
-It’ll shock you.
+If you’re a vegan or are thinking of becoming a vegan, or think about it and worry about how it will change your life, it’ll shock you.
 It shocked me as well, honestly.”

 Vegans were hopeful of some plant-based treats during last year’s show, when contestant Rav Bansal spoke of his interest in vegan baking.
 Sadly, Rav turned out not to be vegan, and used an abundance of egg and dairy products in his tasks.
-Could this year’s vegan week also be in response to cries of disappointment from vegans across the land in 2017?

 It’s unclear whether any vegan bakers are taking part this time, although the 12 contestants have some interesting backgrounds – including a nuclear research scientist and a former prosthetic technician.